-A Little History and Information:
+A Little History & Information

-Revolutionizing Vended Coin Laundries:
+Revolutionizing Vended Coin Laundries

-Since 1968, Setomatic Systems has seen many changes, as well as many companies come and go in the Laundry industry.
+Since 1968, Setomatic Systems has seen many changes, as well as many companies come and go in the laundry industry.
 Now in our third generation, we have successfully stamped ourselves as an industry leader.
-Through experience, expertise and consumer feedback, we have created innovative products for over 50 years that have helped revolutionize every segment of the Coin Laundry market.
+Through experience, expertise, and consumer feedback, we have created innovative products for over 50 years that have helped revolutionize every segment of the coin laundry market.

-At Setomatic Systems we manufacture many different products for Coin Laundries, but the two products that have left the biggest mark on the industry is our SpyderWash Payment System and our Digital Drop Coins.
-From an industry that was reliant on coin slides and mechanical timers, we created the first state of the art Digital Drop Coins for the laundry market to make it easier for customers to pay with quarters.
+At Setomatic Systems, we manufacture many different products for coin laundries, but the two products that have left the biggest mark on the industry are our SpyderWash Payment System and our Digital Drop Coins.
+From an industry that was reliant on coin slides and mechanical timers, we created the first state-of-the-art Digital Drop Coins for the laundry market to make it easier for customers to pay with quarters.

-Throughout the years washer and dryer prices have risen and payment preferences have greatly changed.
-Consumers no longer carry cash and want the option to pay with whatever is in their pocket (Coins, Credit Cards, and Smart Phones).
+Throughout the years, washer and dryer prices have risen, and payment preferences have greatly changed.
+Consumers no longer carry cash and want the option to pay with whatever is in their pocket (coins, credit cards, and smartphones).
 We introduced our first credit card system to the laundry industry in 1993 and followed it up in 2009 with our next generation—SpyderWash.
-With our SpyderWash Payment System we have successfully made it more convenient for consumers to pay for their laundry, which directly leads to increased revenue for owners/operators of Coin Laundries.
-In creating a system that accepts Credit/Debit Cards, Loyalty Cards, RFID Contactless Credit/Debit Cards and NFC Mobile Wallet payments while still accepting coin, we have made the task of doing laundry much simpler.
+With our SpyderWash Payment System, we have successfully made it more convenient for consumers to pay for their laundry, which directly leads to increased revenue for owners/operators of coin laundries.
+By creating a system that accepts credit/debit cards, loyalty cards, RFID contactless credit/debit cards, and NFC mobile wallet payments while still accepting coins, we have made the task of doing laundry much simpler.